-Of the 30 paired samples analyzed here, erosion rates for two samples could not be resolved (Table 12), due to the similarity in ages between the AFT and AHe thermochronometers (sample C16) or due to an AHe age that is older than the AFT age (sample C22).
+Of the 30 paired samples analysed here, erosion rates for two samples could not be resolved (Table 4) due to the similarity in ages between the AFT and AHe thermochronometers (sample C16) or due to an AHe age that is older than the AFT age (sample C22).
 Six paired samples are located on the Ligurian side of the orogen, and the remaining 22 samples are located on the Adriatic side of the orogen (Fig. 9a).

-Erosion rates from samples on the Adriatic side vary from ~0.3 to 5.2 km/My (Table 12).
-Twelve samples illustrate an increase in erosion through time (Fig. 9b), with the shift generally occurring between ~1 and 2 Ma.
-Ten samples from the Adriatic side illustrate a decrease in erosion rate through time (Fig. 9c), with the shift generally occurring between ~2 and 4 Ma.
-With the exception of three samples (AP53, AP57, and C29), decelerating sites are located in the headwaters of the Reno River (inset map, Fig. 9a), which drains the Cervarola and Macigno Units east of Mt.
+Erosion rates from samples on the Adriatic side vary from ~ 0.3 to 5.2 km Myr^{-1} (Table 4).
+In total, 12 samples illustrate an increase in erosion through time (Fig. 9b), with the shift generally occurring between ~ 1 and 2 Ma.
+The 10 samples from the Adriatic side illustrate a decrease in erosion rate through time (Fig. 9c), with the shift generally occurring between ~ 2 and 4 Ma.
+With the exception of three samples (AP53, AP57, and C29), decelerating sites are located in the headwaters of the Reno River (inset map, Fig. 9a), which drains the Cervarola and Macigno units east of Mt.
 Cimone (Fig. 1).
-For the six paired samples from the Ligurian side, the range of erosion rates is similar and varies from ~0.3 to 5.1 km/My (Table 12).
-However, only one sample on the Ligurian side illustrates an increase in erosion rate, occurring at ~3 Ma (Fig. 9d).
-All other samples illustrate a decrease in erosion through time, with the shift occurring between ~6 and 2 Ma (Fig. 9e).
+For the six paired samples from the Ligurian side, the range of erosion rates is similar and varies from ~ 0.3 to 5.1 km Myr-1 (Table 4).
+However, only one sample on the Ligurian side illustrates an increase in erosion rate, occurring